alessalias/ai_engineering_guidebook/README.md

 - `data/transcipts` — Sample dataset.
 The contents are taken from CS50x used for embeddings and rag
 - `demo/` — Provider-specific implementations structured in icremental, self-contained learning units
+- `demo/embeddings/openai` — This repository implements a minimal retrieval-augmented generation pipeline from scratch: offline document embedding, semantic retrieval at query time, and grounded response generation.
+The focus is on understanding the mechanics and failure modes rather than relying on abstractions.
 - `utils/` — Shared utilities

-Each chapter includes:
-- a conceptual README
-- minimal, focused code
-- explicit scope and limitations

 ---

-This repository implements a minimal retrieval-augmented generation pipeline from scratch: offline document embedding, semantic retrieval at query time, and grounded response generation.
-The focus is on understanding the mechanics and failure modes rather than relying on abstractions.

 ## Credits & Inspiration